RodeWayne/wentaowan/_pages/about.md

 Currently, my research interests focus on the following three directions:

-1. Next-generation models and learning paradigms that can truly understand and purposefully change the real physical world (world models, physical intelligence, reasoning and planning are my current primary focus).
+1. building next-generation models and learning paradigms capable of truly understanding and purposefully reshaping the real world, with a focus on world models, physical intelligence, and reasoning/planning;
-2. Continual learning.
+2. exploring highly data-efficient (reinforcement) learning paradigms for the era of experiential learning;
-3. Learning paradigms with higher efficiency, especially in terms of data generalization efficiency.
+3. creating authentic continual learning paradigms for long-term agent evolution.

 (I will further elaborate on the above statements in my blog posts.)